 Over the last few weeks I’ve been gorging myself on delicious Kesar mangoes from India.
-Alphonso mangoes aren’t very good this year, their flavour not as sweet and their scent not as perfumed as usual but the Kesar ones have been superbly delicious.
+Alphonso mangoes haven’t been as good this year, their flavour not as sweet and their scent not as perfumed as usual but the Kesar ones have been delicious.
 I’ve bought box after box from my local Asian grocery store, shared with family and friends or eaten at home with sleeves rolled up and an apron protecting my clothes.

 The last box I picked up wasn’t ready to eat when I bought it so I had to wait, impatiently, for the fruits to ripen.
-When they did, they did so fast and it wasn’t long before they continued on from perfectly ripe to starting to rot.
-I quickly cut open the last four mangoes, slicing and scooping all the flesh out of them before they turned.
-That left me with 700 grams of top quality mango flesh in the fridge.
+When they did, they all ripened at the same time and it wasn’t long before they continued onwards from ‘perfectly ripe’ to ‘starting to go brown’.
+I quickly cut open the last four and scooped all the flesh out before they turned.
+That left me with 700 grams of top quality sweet and fragrant mango flesh in the fridge.

 Lassi, for those who aren’t familiar with it, is a popular Indian drink made from natural yoghurt and water.
 It can be made sweet or salty, the former often enhanced with rosewater or kewra essence, the latter with spices such as cumin.
 More recently it’s become common to add fruit, with mango lassi becoming increasingly popular both in India and worldwide.

-I’m not the first to translate mango lassi into ice lolly form – it’s such a natural progression, especially during the hot summer months and it’s also a great way to enjoy top quality mangoes beyond the all-too-brief mango season.
+I’m not the first to think of translating mango lassi into ice lolly form – it’s an instinctive idea during the hot summer months.
+It’s also a great way to enjoy top quality mangoes beyond the all-too-brief mango season.

-For my mango lassi ice lollies I debated whether or not to blend the mango flesh into the yoghurt but decided to keep the two separate, so that some bites are sweet and heady with mango, while others are refreshingly tart from the yoghurt.
+For these mango lassi ice lollies I debated whether or not to blend the mango flesh into the yoghurt but decided to keep the two elements separate so that some bites are sweet and heady with mango, while others are refreshingly tart from the yoghurt.

 If you prefer, you can blend mango and yoghurt together for an all-in-one style ice lolly.